 - In the tabletop game, both staff and rod are defined as focus items that make "spirit" and fire magic respectively easier for Harry to control and thus safer to handle, especially at full power.
 His trademark "Fuego!" spell is also defined as a rote (automatically castable at fixed strength, no roll required) evocation specifically tied to his blasting rod — without it, he thus doesn't just lose the rod's control bonus but also one of his few reliable combat tricks and has to take his chances casting off-the-cuff fire spells just like any other wizard with rather more power than control.

 - Staves appear elsewhere in the books as well; Luccio and Ramirez favor much shorter staves, usually under five feet in length, while the Merlin himself goes for a tall, polished white staff.
 Also, Eldest Gruff uses a staff, though more for walking.
 Its not universal however, as Elaine Mallory uses an enchanted chain, as it can be hidden more effectively.
 Ebenezar McCoy uses a staff very similar to Harry's normally, but when he needs to really kick ass, he breaks out the Blackstaff, which is described as a wooden staff covered in pure darkness, and is capable of killing hundreds of men instantly by simply extinguishing their vital functions.

-- Changes had Molly using a pair of wands, one tipped with some kind of clear stone, the other with an amethyst.
+- Changes had Molly using a pair of wands with ivory tips.

 - In Discworld, wizards and witches can both use wands.
 Wizards can also use staves.
 However, for wizards they tend to have their wands by them at all times, and find them essential for magic.
 Witches, on the other hand, will make use of a stick they find on the ground for their wand.
 The rest is just tinsel.